 Workers Compensation and Pre-Existing Conditions in Massachusetts

-What is a Pre-Existing Condition?
+What Qualifies as a Preexisting Condition?

-A pre-existing condition is a medical condition or injury that a worker had prior to a work injury that starts the workers compensation claim process.
-The Massachusetts workers compensation law (MGL Ch.
-152) treats pre-existing conditions in two different ways.
-First, if the pre-existing condition is the result of a prior injury that is compensable under the Massachusetts workers compensation law and the worker suffers an aggravation of the pre-existing work injury, then the worker will be entitled to workers compensation even if the new injury occurs at a different job.
+A preexisting condition is a medical condition or injury that a worker had prior to a work injury that starts the workers’ compensation claim process.
+The Massachusetts workers’ compensation law (MGL Ch.
+152) treats preexisting conditions in two different ways.
+First, if the preexisting condition is the result of a prior injury that is compensable under the Massachusetts workers’ compensation law and the worker suffers an aggravation of the preexisting work injury, then the worker will be entitled to workers’ compensation even if the new injury occurs at a different job.

-This causation standard can appear confusing and is the subject of many legal disputes involving workers compensation claims.
-Common types of pre-existing conditions for workers’ compensation in Boston include:
+This causation standard can appear confusing and is the subject of many legal disputes involving workers’ compensation claims.
+Common types of preexisting conditions for workers’ compensation in Boston include:

 - Degenerative Disc Disease